ahmedbernawi/glowing-goggles/README.md

 # glowing-goggles
 Unique Hover Button Design

 This repository contains a unique hover button design created using HTML, CSS, and JavaScript.
-The button features a modern design with vibrant colors and interactive effects, making it perfect for enhancing your GitHub profile or any web project.
+The button features a modern design with vibrant colors and interactive effects, making it perfect for enhancing your web project.

 ## 🚀 Technologies Used
 - **HTML**: For the structure of the button.